RickStrahl/WestWind.WebView.HtmlToPdf/README.md

 The components requires:

 * Running on Windows 11/10 Server 2019/2022
+* App that targets `net8.0-windows` or `net6.0-windows`
 * Running with an Interactive User Context
+   * Desktop Applications
+   * Console Applications

 The component does not support:

 * Non Windows platforms
-* Running inside of a server, non-user context (ie. SYSTEM)
+* Running inside of a server, non-logged-on user context (ie. SYSTEM)

 ## Using the library